CueGCL: Cluster-aware Personalized Self-Training for Unsupervised Graph Contrastive Learning: Introduction

-\textbf{Challenge 2.} Additionally, contrastive-based methods typically require a large number of negative samples, allowing for uniform separation of representations across all samples.
-However, the contrast of negative samples would inevitably lead to the class collision issue, especially as the number of negative samples increases \cite{saunshi2019theoretical}.
-Specifically, class collision means that different samples from the same class are treated as negative sample pairs and pushed away incorrectly.
-On the one hand, we find that class collision induces unfairness in community detection.
-To further explain, we conduct community detection with the general GCL model on Citeseer and report the experimental results in Table \ref{t_1}.
-We empirically observe that as the negative sample size (Neg\_Sam Size) increases, the F1 score shows a substantial decrease.
-Furthermore, the number of nodes that the model marks as the fourth community ($4^{th}com$), named 'ML', on the Citeseer keep decreasing, actually should be 596.
-This means that almost all nodes in the 'ML' community (class) are pulled into other communities by the contrastive-based model because they are incorrectly identified as negative sample pairs.
-Based on the above two experimental phenomena, we conclude that the contrastive-based model improves the overall performance by sacrificing the detection accuracy of one class, which is unfair and unjustified.
-On the other hand, large-scale negative sampling tends to cause high time consumption.
+Some contrastive-based methods typically require a large number of negative samples, allowing for uniform separation of representations across all samples.
+However, the contrast of large negative samples would inevitably lead to the class collision issue, which means that different samples from the same class are treated as negative sample pairs and pushed away incorrectly \cite{saunshi2019theoretical}.
+Moreover, we find that \textbf{class collision induces unfairness in unsupervised graph clustering, which lacks label information to mitigate bias in negative sampling of GCL compared to supervised downstream tasks.} Specifically, certain clusters may not be aware of the model, leading to inaccurate detection.
+To further explain, we conduct graph clustering with the general GCL model on Citeseer and report the experimental results in Table \ref{t_1}.
+We empirically observe that as the negative sample size (i.e. denoted as $N_{neg}$) increases, the F1 score shows a substantial decrease.
+Furthermore, the number of nodes that the model marks as the fourth cluster (i.e. $4^{th}clu$), named 'ML', on the Citeseer keeps decreasing.
+This means that almost all nodes in the 'ML' cluster (actually should be 596) are pulled into other clusters by the contrastive-based model because they are incorrectly identified as negative sample pairs.
+A good model should fairly perceive each cluster in the graph, meaning that the accuracy of any single cluster should not be significantly lower than that of other clusters or the overall clustering accuracy of the graph.
+Overall, we conclude that the contrastive-based model cannot fairly perceive each cluster in the network.

-To address the above problems, we propose a novel graph contrastive learning method, called \textbf{C}ommunity-aware \textbf{E}fficient \textbf{G}raph \textbf{C}ontrastive \textbf{L}earning (\textbf{CEGCL}).
-Firstly, based on the common contrastive learning framework \cite{zhu2020GRACE}, we design a personalized self-training (PeST) strategy for unsupervised scenarios that allows our model to learn community-level personalized features by incrementally sampling and learning medoids of each community.
-Afterward, CEGCL contains an aligned graph clustering (AlGC) module to achieve community detection results.
-In this module, we align the learnable cluster centers in downstream task with the community medoids in PeST by self-training to obtain more consistent node embedding space.
-To reduce the number of false negative samples, we filter them by pseudo-labels obtained from the clustering layer.
-These modules can be mutually beneficial during iteration.